-4 As I have explained in detail in Law Review 15116 (December 2015) and many other articles, a service member or veteran must meet five simple conditions to have the right to reemployment under USERRA.
-First, he or she must have left a civilian job (federal, state, local, or private sector) to perform voluntary or involuntary service in the uniformed services.
+3 Like any returning service member or veteran, Mary must have left her job to perform voluntary or involuntary service.
 See 38 U.S.C. § 4312(a).
-Second, he or she must have given the employer prior oral or written notice.
-See 38 U.S.C. § 4312(a)(1).
-Third, his or her cumulative periods of uniformed service, related to the employer relationship for which he or she seeks reemployment, must not have exceeded five years.
+She must have given the employer prior oral or written notice, or an appropriate officer of her service must have given notice for her.
+38 U.S.C. § 4312(a)(1).
+She must not have exceeded the cumulative five-year limit on the duration of her periods of uniformed service related to her employer relationship with DWI.
 See 38 U.S.C. § 4312(c).
-Under that subsection, there are nine exemptions-kinds of service that do not count toward exhausting the individual's five-year limit.
-See Law Review 16043 (May 2016) for a detailed discussion of what counts and what does not count in exhausting the five-year limit.
-Fourth, the person must have served honorably and must have been released from the period of service without having received a disqualifying bad discharge from the military.
+There are nine exemptions from the five-year limit-that is, there are nine kinds of service that do not count toward exhausting an individual's five-year limit.
+See Law Review 16043 (May 2016).
+She must have been released from the period of service without having received a disqualifying bad discharge from the military.
 See 38 U.S.C. § 4304.
-Fifth, the person must have made a timely application for reemployment with the pre-service employer, after release from the period of service.
-After a period of service of 181 days or more, the person has 90 days to apply for reemployment.
+Disqualifying bad discharges include punitive discharges (awarded by court martial for serious crimes) and OTH (other than honorable) administrative discharges.
+After release from the period of service, May must make a timely application for reemployment with DWI.
+After a period of service of 181 days or more, the returning service member or veteran has 90 days to apply to for reemployment.
 See 38 U.S.C. § 4312(e)(1)(D).
 Shorter deadlines apply after shorter periods of service.